-pirbuterol breath activated aerosol - inhalation, Maxair Autohaler (cont.)
+pirbuterol breath activated aerosol inhaler - oral, Maxair Autohaler (cont.)

 Report Problems to the Food and Drug Administration